kohler/hotcrp/devel/apidoc/comments.md

 `content_base64`, or by `content_file`, which names a file in the ZIP archive or an uploaded file field in a `json` form request.
 An omitted `docs` key keeps the comment’s current attachments.

+The API also supports form upload using the parameter conventions of the HotCRP web application (such as a `text` parameter for the comment body).
+These conventions are subject to change, and third-party applications should prefer JSON.

+Saving with `text` empty and no attachments is refused for a new comment, but deletes an existing one (it is treated as `delete=1`).

+To test a modification without saving, supply a `dry_run=1` parameter.
+This will test the uploaded JSON but make no changes to the database.

 ## Concurrency